eaasglobal/docs/faq.md

 - The compliance market is used by companies and governments that by law have to account for their GHG emissions.
 It is regulated by mandatory national, regional or international carbon reduction regimes.
 - On the voluntary market the trade of carbon credits is on a non-compulsory basis.
-=== What role does eaas.global play in the Carbon Credits world?
+=== What role does EAAS.GLOBAL play in the Carbon Credits world?
-As eaas.global, we have set an overarching goal of transparency in our operations and a solid legal foundation based on in-depth legal research and consultation.
+As EAAS.GLOBAL, we have set an overarching goal of transparency in our operations and a solid legal foundation based on in-depth legal research and consultation.
 Our operations are based on already existing legislation of international law and European regulations.
 This allows us to ensure that carbon credits YOU gained through our APP meet the highest standards and make a real contribution towards reducing the human impact on global warming.
 === What is the legal framework that lets us validate users’ contributions as carbon Carbon credits ?
 The starting point and reference for any new regulation we consider is Article 6 of the Paris Agreement.
 The provision provides a framework for how countries can voluntarily cooperate to meet their climate goals.
 It also enables parties to use international emissions trading to help meet emissions reduction targets and establishes a framework for common, robust accounting rules and creates a new, more ambitious market mechanism.
 Under Article 6, countries can transfer carbon credits earned from reducing greenhouse gas emissions to help one or more countries meet their climate goals.Another document we rely on is the United Nations Framework Convention on Climate Change.
 It provides a Guide for conducting measurements to estimate carbon stocks in afforestation and reforestation (A/R) projects under the Clean Development Mechanism.